rebassjs/mdx/mdx/docs/index.md

 import { Helmet } from 'react-helmet'
-import {
-  RebassMDX,
-  Styled,
-  Box,
-} from '../src'
-import { Layout } from './components'
+import { Box } from '@rebass/emotion'
-import Readme from '../README.md' import Header from './header.mdx'
+import RebassMDX from '../src' import { Layout } from './components' import Readme from '../README.md' import Header from './header.mdx'